Comicon’s 7 Best Comic Series Of 2020

 by Erik Amaya

-Welcome to Comicon.com’s Best of the Year Awards, gathering the best comics and comics talent of 2019.
+Welcome to Comicon.com’s Best of the Year Awards, gathering the best comics and comics talent of the strange year that was 2020.
 This year we will be awarding in the following categories: Best Comic Series, Best Original Graphic Novels, Best Single Comic Issues, Best Writers, Best Artists, Best Cover Artists, Best Colorists, Best Letterers, Best Digital/Webcomics, and Most Progressive Comics.

 The following are Comicon’s 7 Best Comic Series* of 2019. [*Both miniseries and ongoing series qualify in this category.]

-7. Immortal Hulk, published by Marvel Comics, written by Al Ewing, drawn by Joe Bennett and Ruy José, colored by Paul Mounts, and lettered by Cory Petit
+2. Immortal Hulk, published by Marvel Comics; written by Al Ewing, drawn by Joe Bennett and Ruy José, colored by Paul Mounts, and lettered by Cory Petit

 — Tony Thornley